FFracaro/SimpleNodeAPI/README.md

 # SimpleNodeAPI
-Node API witrh express and MongoDB
+A simple API made with node, express, jwt, prisma and mysql.